My Spiritual Journey

 founded Faith Fighters for Christ once we became instructors, and built

 our own martial arts system which was approved by two different martial arts associations.

 Now I eat healthy foods and exercise.
-There are challenges I face, though, with fibromyalgia, celiac and food allergies.
+There are challenges I face, though, with fibromyalgia, autoimmune disease, celiac and food allergies.
 My current weight fluctuates between 115-120# and I wear sizes 4 and 6 clothing.
 Most of what I eat I make myself.
 My health benefits tremendously since very little of my food is processed and mostly organic.
 I exercise regularly through cardio and weights, functional training, PraiseMoves, swimming, and bicycling.
 My health has been redeemed by lowering my cholesterol keeping my arteries clear.
 I feel great today!

 am a nationally-accredited, certified health and fitness professional